saltydogtechnology/sops-diff/INSTALLATION.md

 brew install sops-diff
 ```

+#### Windows

+1. Download the appropriate binary from the [releases page](https://github.com/saltydogtechnology/sops-diff/releases)
+   - For 64-bit systems: `sops-diff-windows-amd64.exe`

+2. Rename the file to `sops-diff.exe`

+3. Add the file to a location in your PATH:
+   - Create a directory like `C:\Tools` if it doesn't exist
+   - Move `sops-diff.exe` to this directory
+   - Add the directory to your PATH environment variable

 ### Method 2: Building from Source

 If you prefer to build from source, follow these steps: